Beer Brewers Test A Taboo, Recyling Water After It Was Used In Homes

 After it filters and treats the water, the brewery then circulates its own recycled water back into the building — but not into its brewing system.

-"We only use it for cooling, cleaning, and our boilers, as well," Suydam says.
+"We only use it for cooling, cleaning and our boilers, as well," Suydam says.
 Any water that's left over, he says, flows back to the city's pipes.